 It is also a time when one of the most deliciously powerful universal bonds is savoured.
 Food.
 It is the simplest of diplomats, but effortlessly continues to break down barriers and bring people from diverse backgrounds together.

 There are many different delicious dishes that never cease to tantalise the taste buds, especially during Ramadan, but here are some of the more popular delights from around the Muslim world.
-From drinks, to mains and all the way to deserts, we have you covered this Ramadan.
+From drinks, to mains and all the way to deserts, we have you covered with your favorite foods this Ramadan.

 1. Dates and Water